Side Effects and Safety Information

 Nausea, diarrhea, fever, stuffy or runny nose and sore throat (nasopharyngitis), persistent cough (bronchitis), trouble sleeping (insomnia), leg or arm pain, depression, headache (migraine), and pain, redness, itching, or swelling at the site of injection (when given subcutaneously).

-included in BENLYSTA clinical trials over 11+ years(4,000+ patients received BENLYSTA + common lupus medications while other patients received a placebo + common lupus medications.)
+BENLYSTA has been studied in clinical trials with 7,000+ diverse patients over 11 years (4,000+ patients received BENLYSTA + common lupus medications while other patients received a placebo + common lupus medications).

 • Adults with lupus